 The Noisy One

 Also known as a chatty person, this player can’t seem to stop talking.
 Ever.
 Not only will they give commands, but they’ll also ask tons of questions and even interrupt other conversations.
 This behavior is likely due more to the fact that they’re nervous and not sure what to do to help solve the puzzles.
 Look for ways to help them focus more and talk less.

 The Angry One

 The angry player can really catch you off your guard.
 They don’t typically start off by being angry, which is part of the reason why it’s surprising when they lose their cool.
 Once the game is in play and things start to get challenging, this player can lose their cool out of seemingly nowhere.
 Their behavior can vary from complaining about every aspect of the game to blowing their lid.

 The Instagrammer feels the need to record every person, conversation, and activity in the escape room to share on their Insta story rather than working to help solve the puzzles in the escape room.
 Typically, phones aren’t allowed in escape rooms, so they might be horrified to discover that they’ll have to cope without their phone for about an hour.

 Escape Room Pigeon Forge

 No matter what type of player you are or what type of player you encounter, you’re sure to have tons of fun when you visit Trapped Escape Game in Pigeon Forge.
-Test your skills in our escape rooms and be sure to book your adventure in the room of your choice: Dead Zone, Alcatraz, Capone, Haunted Cabin, and Asylum.
+Test your skills in our escape rooms and be sure to book your adventure in the room of your choice: Survival, Alcatraz, Capone, Haunted Cabin, and Asylum.
 Book today!